 “But most of all I miss my friends. “

-Stephanie and her whanau went through stages of emotional grief while coming to terms with David’s cancer.
+Stephanie and her whanau went through stages of emotional grief while coming to terms with David’s illness.

-She said families are offered support services including counselling services.
+She said families are offered support services including counselling.

 “We’ve come to terms with David’s cancer and it’s shown us a whole new level of love.”